ROSEN, A GLOBALLY RECOGNIZED LAW FIRM, Encourages Cognyte Software Ltd. Investors to Secure Counsel Before Important Deadline in Securities Class Action – CGNT

-/EIN News/ -- NEW YORK, April 07, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Cognyte Software Ltd. (NASDAQ: CGNT) between February 2, 2021 and June 28, 2022, both dates inclusive (the “Class Period”), of the important May 1, 2023 lead plaintiff deadline.
+NEW YORK, April 07, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Cognyte Software Ltd. CGNT between February 2, 2021 and June 28, 2022, both dates inclusive (the "Class Period"), of the important May 1, 2023 lead plaintiff deadline.

 SO WHAT: If you purchased Cognyte securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.